afofa/ADA2017-Homeworks/project/README.md

 ### We might enrich our data with following datasets as well.

-**Twitter dataset:** We can get tweets following an event (tweets sent in the small period given the date) and find sentiment scores using various methods.
+**Global Twitter dataset:** We can get tweets following an event (tweets sent in the small period given the date) and find sentiment scores using various methods.
 Compare overall response of all Twitter users to overall response of Swiss twitter users, using the sentiment scores.
 In Twitter dataset only following information is available: username, language, tweet and date.

 **Instagram:** We can collect Instagram data geolocated in Switzerland.
 Analyze instagram usage of Swiss people, compare the results with results from analyze of Twitter usage.
 We can compare the results from Instagram and twitter dataset.